alexharri/website/posts/planes.md

 <Scene scene="plane-intersecting-points" height={400} yOffset={-1} usesVariables />

-If $P$ were described by one of those other points intersecting $P$, we would be describing the exact same plane.
+If $P$ were described by one of those other points intersecting $P$, we would be describing the same plane.
 This is a result of the infinite nature of planes.

-This way of describing a plane—in terms of a point and a normal—is the [point-normal form][point_normal_form] of planes.
+This way of describing planes—in terms of a point and a normal—is the [point-normal form][point_normal_form] of planes.

 [point_normal_form]: https://en.wikipedia.org/wiki/Euclidean_planes_in_three-dimensional_space#Point%E2%80%93normal_form_and_general_form_of_the_equation_of_a_plane